 - The individual must acknowledge his/her wrongdoing;

 - The individual must show a good faith willingness to participate in the program.

-Offenders meeting the criteria are referred to the program following a review of the pending charge’s) by an Assistant District Attorney.
-After an inquiry is made of the offender’s prior criminal record and the victim is contacted, a letter is sent to the offender with an appointment time.
-At this appointment the offender is interviewed and given an overview of the program.
+Offenders meeting the criteria are referred to the program following a review of the pending charges by an Assistant District Attorney.
+The offender is interviewed and given an overview of the program on the day of their court date.
 The offender then makes a decision to participate in the program or go to court.
-The final decision as to the acceptability of the offender for the program is made by the Pre-Trial Counselor.
+The final decision as to the acceptability of the offender for the program is made by the Pre-Trial Coordinator.
 In order to help defray additional expenses in the application of the program services, a diversion fee is required, payable before the ending date of the diversion program.

 What happens in the program?

-Each participant will meet with the Counselor for individual meetings.
-Some participants may also be required to attend group meetings upon recommendations of the Counselor.
+Each participant will meet with the Coordinator for individual meetings.
+Some participants may also be required to attend group meetings upon recommendations of the Coordinator.
 One goal of counseling will be to help the participant gain an awareness of the legal and social consequences of criminal behavior.
-The Counselor will also assist the participant in any other problem areas.
+The Coordinator will also assist the participant in any other problem areas.
 Referrals will be made to community agencies that can provide services relative to the participants’ needs.
 Also, community service with a minimum of 48 hours may be required at a nonprofit organization.

 Is participation mandatory and if not, what are the advantages to a defendant in choosing to participate?

 Because the presumption of innocence applies to the period between arrest and trial, program participation is completely voluntary and the right not to participate is explained to all potential participants.
 The advantages of participation are:

 - Offers the defendant an opportunity for self-development and to gain awareness of the consequences of future criminal behavior;